chazzka/clanekcathedral/clanek.md

 #### One-class SVM
 One-class SVM was first introduced by Schölkopf, Bernhard, et al. in (1).
 One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set.
+- ú)
-According to (https://www.google.cz/books/edition/Proceedings_of_the_6th_International_Con/2F6LEAAAQBAJ?hl=en&gbpv=0, page 108), the One-class SVM learns a decision function so that the input unlabelled data can be classified as a similar or different in comparison with the dataset on which the model is trained.
+According to the One-class SVM learns a decision function so that the input unlabelled data can be classified as a similar or different in comparison with the dataset on which the model is trained.

 #### Local outlier factor